-St George’s is working in partnership with a number of Apprentice Training Providers to recruit young people into posts across a variety of specialties across all Trust sites.
-We have been employing apprentices into the Trust for over two years and more than 50 young people have joined as a result.
+St George’s works in partnership with a number of Training Providers to recruit and develop people across a variety of specialties across all Trust sites.
+We have been employing apprentices directly for over three years now and more than 50 young people have joined us as a result.

-At St George’s we recognize the benefits of apprentices to our Trust and to the communities we serve.
-An apprenticeship gives the opportunity to:
+At St George’s we recognise the benefits of apprentices to ourselves and to the people and communities we serve.
+An apprenticeship gives you the opportunity to:

 - Work alongside experienced staff.

-- Learn and enhance practical job skills and knowledge related to specific jobs.
+- Learn and enhance practical skills and knowledge related to specific jobs.

 - Gain work experience and a nationally recognised qualification.

 - Earn a salary and have paid holidays.

 An apprenticeship is a qualification for which you study whilst holding down a real and relevant job – “earn while you learn”.
 It lasts for a minimum of 15 months and there are no age restrictions or entry requirements, other than proven competence in English and Maths.
 So whether you are looking for an alternative to university or if you seek a career change, an apprenticeship could be for you.